Overview

 Can someone who donates to a need come with the church to meet the family?

-Can my church refund money to a donor if things don't work out?
+Is there a way to refund money to a donor if things don't work out?

 Will my church receive monthly statements?